 The Honor Council is composed of ten students elected by the student body in the spring from a list of nominees presented to them by the faculty.
 Four of the members will be seniors, three juniors, two sophomores, and one freshman.

-During Trips Week, juniors travel together on a three-day tour of college campuses sponsored by the College Counseling Office.
+During trips week, juniors travel together on a three-day tour of college campuses sponsored by the College Counseling Office.
 Each year, our college counselors choose a different set of schools to tour, with the intent of showing students a wide range of campus types, from large state universities to mid-size schools and small, liberal arts colleges.
 They choose schools in urban and suburban settings to show students that college campuses look and feel differently based on location.
-While touring college campuses with the counselors, our students learn what to look for on a campus, and the kinds of questions to ask, while also beginning to define some of their own preferences for size, type and location of colleges suited to their interests.
+While touring college campuses with the counselors, our students learn what to look for on a campus, and the kinds of questions to ask, while also beginning to define some of their own preferences for size, type, and location of colleges suited to their interests.
+This year, our 11th grade students will spend time touring Clemson University; University of South Carolina; Furman University; Wofford College; and Vanderbilt University.

 Seniors spend the time making visits to specific colleges for tours, interviews or overnight stays; working on college applications and essays; or reviewing for upcoming standardized tests.